Kop-Flex<sup>®</sup> Powerlign<sup>®</sup> Torque Monitoring System

 - Highly flexible – fewer components, easier to install and no need to disturb or modify any vents, drains, filters, etc.

-- ATEX, CE and CSA certification for explosion proof sensors (Div I), intrinsically safe conditioning unit and display unit (Div II) operation.
+- ATEX, CE and CSA certification for explosion proof sensors (Div I), intrinsically safe conditioning unit (Div II) operation.

 - Decreased lead times.